HemantBatra873/HemantBatra873/README.md

 # 👋 Hi there, I'm Hemant!

-I'm a passionate MERN stack developer with strong skills in HTML, CSS, and JavaScript.
+I'm a passionate MERN stack and NextJS developer with strong skills in HTML, CSS, and JavaScript and Python.
 I also enjoy solving data structures and algorithms challenges in Java.
 I believe in the transformative potential of technology and enjoy exploring new frontiers

 ## 🚀 Quick Facts

-- 🔭 I'm currently working on Mern Stack.
+- 🔭 I'm currently working on Django.
 - 🌱 I'm constantly learning and expanding my skills in Data Structure.
 - 💡 I'm excited about the creative possibilities of  AI .
 - 🎓 I am currently doing a Bachelor's degree in Technology from MSIT.